Corte de' Frati: 17th century

 After the suppression of the Humiliati at the beginning of the 17th century, in 1614 the pope Paul V ordered the establishment of the Perpetual Vicar.
 In this period the world was facing the bubonic plague, and in 1630 Corte de' Frati registered 253 deaths, which was a high number considering that the inhabitants were only 1,000.
-Facing a high number of deaths, the parish decided to built a new cemetery, because the bodies used to be buried near to the church.
+Facing a high number of deaths, the parish decided to build a new cemetery, because the bodies used to be buried near to the church.

 In 1648, a trench called "Trincerone" was built by the Marquis Caracena, governor of Milan, to avoid the siege of Cremona by the French.
 It started from Cremona and ended in Grumone, and it was 10 miles long.
-In the same year, however, the Cremonesi managed to free the city from the french siege.
+In the same year, however, the Cremonesi managed to free the city from the French siege.

 The municipality of Pontevico persisted with the toll bridge, and this inevitably led people coming from the Cremonese territory to use the river from Alfiano to avoid the tax fee.
-On April 1671 the city of Brescia issued a proclamation suspending the use of the river as a way to avoid the Pontevico's bridge.
+In April 1671 the city of Brescia issued a proclamation suspending the use of the river as a way to avoid the Pontevico's bridge.

 In 1683 the present-day church of Corte de' Frati was built above the old castle's foundation.